EricSiwakoti/Landing-Page/README.md

 # Landing-Page
-Responsive landing page using HTML, CSS and JS
+A simple layout landing page example made on plain Html and Css which explores different components of css and flexbox.